MitchellvDoorn/MSc-Thesis/Supervision_meetings.md

     - Get DefltBlue working again
     - Mostly writing - V&V

+### Meeting 23: Week 41 (24-02)

+- AI image
+- DelftBlue adventures
+    - Modules available on DelftBlue
+    *⇒ The first approach I tried was to make use of the modules that are pre-installed on DelftBlue.
+You then have to make sure that before running your python script, you load the required modules in with `module load [LIBRARY]`.
+There are however only certain specific versions available on DelftBlue, so making sure your code works with these versions can become a hassle.
+For example, for my code I used a specific version of Tensorflow-probability, which only worked with a specific version of Tensorflow, and that specific version of Tensorflow was not available on DelftBlue.
+I would then have to rewrite my code such that it was compatible with previous versions of  Tensorflow and Tensorflow-probability.
+Furthermore all (pre-installed) libraries you need to use need to be compatible with eachother.
+You would hope they are, but I haven’t checked wether all pre-installed libraries on DelftBlue are compatible with eachother.
+If I remember correctly, I had to install Tensorflow-probability on DelftBlue because that was not available on DelftBlue in any of the standard libaries and that again caused compatibility issues with other libraries (one example was matplotlib).
+At this point it became a puzzle and there is such a tool called conda that is made to solve that puzzle for you, so you would be better off creating a virtual environment using conda and let conda solve the puzzle for you.
+So that is what I did.
+In general, what the people behind DelfBlue recommend is when you have a simple code that does not use too many libraries, try to get it working with the pre-installed libraries, but if you have a somewhat complicated environment (which you have when you install tudat via the .yaml file from the tudat website), then install your own virtual environment on DelftBlue.*
+    - Own virtual environment
+        - Making .yaml file from existing environment → Solving environment takes long *⇒ One way of copying your own virtual environment is to make a .yaml file from your existing environment.
+You can do this by, with your conda environment activated, running the following command to generate dependency yaml file:  `*conda env export > environment.yml`. *I did this, but the .yaml file became extremely large (almost 380 lines, no joke) and solving the environment on DelftBlue took hours, and I stopped it after 3 hours.*
+        - Making completely new environment → works if… *⇒ I also made a new environment from a simpler/shorter .yaml file.
+To get my code working in this new environment I had to debug part of my code because I had made some changes to the DeepXDE library.
+Then I copied this .yaml file to my personal storage space on DelftBlue and created a new environment on DelftBlue with the miniconda3 that is installed on DelftBlue already.
+This worked fine except for the fact that apparently still some DelftBlue standard libraries were found before the libraries in my own environment and that caused some compatibility issues again.
+I had to make sure that the libraries in my conda environment were found before the DelftBlue standard libraries.
+The way you can do this is by adding the following line right after activating your conda environment:* `export LD_LIBRARY_PATH=/home/$USER/miniconda3/envs/msc_thesis_tudat_tf_deepxde3/lib:$LD_LIBRARY_PATH`.
+The final job script became:

+        ```python
+        #!/bin/bash

+        #SBATCH --job-name="basic_pcnn_delftblue"
+        #SBATCH --time=00:10:00
+        #SBATCH --partition=compute-p1
+        #SBATCH --ntasks=1
+        #SBATCH --cpus-per-task=16
+        #SBATCH --mem-per-cpu=3G
+        #SBATCH --account=education-ae-msc-ae

+        # Load Miniconda and activate the environment
+        module load 2024r1 # don't think this is needed anymore
+        module load miniconda3
+        conda activate /home/mitchellvandoo/miniconda3/envs/msc_thesis_tudat_tf_deepxde3

+        # Set DeepXDE backend
+        export DDE_BACKEND=tensorflow
+        export LD_LIBRARY_PATH=/home/$USER/miniconda3/envs/msc_thesis_tudat_tf_deepxde3/lib:$LD_LIBRARY_PATH

+        # Run the main Python script
+        srun python3 basic_pcnn_delftblue.py > basic_pcnn_delftblue.log
+        ```

+    - GPU training
+        - Windows Native
+        *⇒ TensorFlow **`2.10`** was the **last** TensorFlow release that supported GPU on native-Windows.
+Starting with TensorFlow **`2.11`**, you will need to install [TensorFlow in WSL2](https://tensorflow.org/install/pip#windows-wsl2), or install **`tensorflow`** or **`tensorflow-cpu`** and, optionally, try the [TensorFlow-DirectML-Plugin](https://github.com/microsoft/tensorflow-directml-plugin#tensorflow-directml-plugin-), so make sure that you either use TensorFlow 2.10 or install Windows WSL2 when you are on windows.
+More info can be found [here](https://www.tensorflow.org/install/pip#windows-native).*
+        - Only pays of for larger NNs
+        *⇒ GPU training does pay off when you have very large matrix multiplications, because matrix multiplications is what GPUs can do better than CPUs.
+What you also need to take into account when using your GPU is that data transfer between the CPU and GPU can be a bottleneck.
+The time it takes to move data to and from the GPU's memory can offset the speed gains from faster computation if not managed efficiently.
+Therefore, it's crucial to minimize these data transfers by keeping data on the GPU as much as possible during training.
+You might have heard about the term ‘overhead’.
+This [**data transfer bottleneck**](https://developer.nvidia.com/blog/machine-learning-frameworks-interoperability-part-2-data-loading-and-data-transfer-bottlenecks/?utm_source=chatgpt.com) is a specific type of **overhead,** whereas overhead is the  more general term referring to the extra processing time, memory, or resources required to perform a specific task beyond the actual work needed for the task itself.*
+    - CPU training
+        - Code parallelization
+        *⇒ In order to use all computing resources on DelftBlue, you need to make sure your code can run in parallel.
+If you don’t do this, your code will just use a single core, even if you request more cores.
+Therefore I am now going to parallelize my code.*
+- Thesis extension
+⇒ The academic counsellors advised to file for an exemption closer to the end of your thesis, because then you can better estimate the amount of extra weeks you need.
+Filing for a second exemption would be possible though.
+*⇒ What I haven’t done yet is to ask the thesis duration committee too ← **TODO***
+- Writing V&V
+    - Feedback
+    *⇒ I want to do some more writing on the V&V phase before asking feedback, so I can include that too in the initial short round of feedback.*

 ### Questions for Supervisor

 - **The paper needs to be concise, but should you explain why you made certain choices (like why polar coordinates and not cartesian coordinates, maybe very briefly?**